survivejs/react-book/manuscript/02_developing_with_webpack.md

 ## Setting Up *webpack-dev-server*

-Now that we have the basic building blocks together, we can set up a development server. *webpack-dev-server* is a development server that automatically refreshes content in the browser while you develop your application.
+Now that we have the basic building blocks together, we can set up a development server. *webpack-dev-server* is a development server running in-memory that automatically refreshes content in the browser while you develop the application.
 You should use *webpack-dev-server* strictly for development.
 If you want to host your application, consider other, standard solutions such as Apache or Nginx.

 This makes it roughly equivalent to tools such as [LiveReload](http://livereload.com/) or [Browsersync](http://www.browsersync.io/).
 The greatest advantage Webpack has over these tools is Hot Module Replacement (HMR).
 We'll discuss it when we go through React.